 So I did what customers are always told to do.
 I did not follow the suspicious link, did not enter credit card details and went through the official Booking.com channels.
 That should have been the boring part of the story.
 Instead, it became the more revealing one.

 The Booking.com support experience appears built almost entirely around ordinary booking problems: cancellations, date changes, payments, refunds, accommodation questions.
 That is understandable for a travel platform, until the issue is no longer a travel inconvenience but a security incident connected to a booking.
 The official “Contact us” page made the problem almost comically visible.
 It showed the usual reassuring options: “Manage your booking”, “Contact the property”, “Send us a message” and “Call us”.
-But the two options that sounded most relevant, “Send us a message” and “Call us”, appeared to be static text blocks rather than usable contact paths.
+But the two options that sounded most relevant, “Send us a message” and “Call us”, are static text blocks rather than usable contact paths.
 No visible button, no case form, no obvious way into a security report.
 The only functional escape route was the “Go to the Help Center” button, which led straight back into the normal booking-support machinery.

 That machinery may be useful if the problem is a room category, a refund or a missing breakfast.
 It is rather less impressive if the problem is criminal misuse of reservation data.
 What I could not find was a clear, visible way to report phishing, suspected misuse of booking information, a compromised accommodation account or an external website abusing Booking.com reservation context.
 The system behaved as if every customer problem must eventually be translated into ordinary booking administration.
 Convenient for process design, perhaps.
 Disastrous for security.